 Press Ctrl Shift Delete to delete the line at the caret.
+This also deletes a Return or New Line at the end of the line.

 You may also delete selected blocks (see 3.7).

 Automatic Page Creation/Deletion

 If text fills the default master frame, a new page is added with its own master frame.
 The text then flows automatically into that frame.
 This process is called automatic page insertion and the frames are said to be linked.